Karen Spärck Jones: Death and legacy

 Spärck Jones died on 4 April 2007, due to cancer at the age of 71.

 In 2008, the BCS Information Retrieval Specialist Group (BCS IRSG) in conjunction with the British Computer Society established an annual Karen Spärck Jones Award in her honour, to encourage and promote research that advances understanding of Natural Language Processing or Information Retrieval.
 The Karen Spärck Jones lecture sponsored by BCS recognises the contribution that women have made to computing.

 In August 2017, the University of Huddersfield renamed one of its campus buildings in her honour.
 Formerly known as Canalside West, the Spärck Jones building houses the University's School of Computing and Engineering.

+When Spärck Jones died in 2007, The Times did not publish an obituary for her, despite having published one for her husband Roger Needham in 2003.
+In 2019, The New York Times included her in its Overlooked series under the title "Overlooked No More: Karen Sparck Jones, Who Established the Basis for Search Engines."

+In 2024, the University of Cambridge and the UK Government's Department for Science, Innovation and Technology jointly launched the Spärck AI Scholarships to support the next generation of AI researchers, named in her honour.